Spotted Fever Group Antibody, IgG and IgM, Serum

 Method Description Describes how the test is performed and provides a method-specific reference

 Substrate slides containing antigen wells for measuring antibodies to both groups of Rickettsia (spotted fever and typhus) are obtained from Focus Technologies, Inc. (Cypress, CA).
 The indirect immunofluorescence assay (IFA) is a 2-stage "sandwich" procedure.
-In the 1st stage, the patient serum is diluted in yolk sac diluent.
+In the first stage, the patient serum is diluted in yolk sac diluent.
 The diluted serum is placed on the slide in contact with the substrate and incubated.
 Following incubation, the slide is washed in buffered saline, which removes unbound serum antibodies.
-In the 2nd stage, each antigen well is overlaid with fluorescein-labeled antibody to human IgG or IgM.
+In the second stage, each antigen well is overlaid with fluorescein-labeled antibody to human IgG or IgM.
 The slide is incubated allowing antigen-antibody complexes to react with the fluorescein-labeled antihuman IgG or IgM.
 After the slide is washed, dried, and mounted, it is examined using fluorescence microscopy.
 Positive reactions appear as rickettsial bodies exhibiting bright apple-green cytoplasmic fluorescence against a background of orange to red yolk sac matrix.
 Semiquantitative end point titers are obtained by testing serial dilutions of positive specimens.(Package insert: Rickettsia IFA IgM, Focus Technologies Inc., Cypress, CA)

 PDF Report Indicates whether the report includes an additional document with charts, images or other enriched information